Cannabis Nutrients 101: What You Need to Know

 As we all know, organic fertilizers are often sourced from animal or vegetable waste and may include sediments that have essential minerals.
 These work best for outdoor growing and are often in powder form.

-The best nutrients to get for an organic formula include blood or fish meal for Nitrogen, Bone meal or bat guano for Phosphorus, wood ash or kelp meal for Potassium, and Dolomite lime for Calcium and magnesium.
+Consider using blood or fish meal for nitrogen, bone meal or bat guano for phosphorus, wood ash or kelp meal for potassium, and dolomite lime for calcium and magnesium.

 To make your life easier, you can buy soil mixes that have these nutrients.
 While beneficial, organic nutrients also have flaws.
 First, your plant needs more time to absorb it, potentially damaging your plants if not absorbed fast.
 They also need microorganisms to break nutrients, which isn't ideal in cold climates.
 And they can also attract insects and pests.